 Apartment move out cleaning doesn't need to be hard if you plan ahead with a smart, deep cleaning checklist.

-The landlord will likely have provided you with a list (in writing) of exactly what you need to clean in order to get your security deposit back.
+Most landlords provide tenants with an in-and-out inspection sheet (in writing) of exactly what you need to clean in order to get your security deposit back.
 Every lease is different regarding expectations.
 Some will say “professionally clean the carpets" and others will simply require you to vacuum.

-If cleaning and repairs exceed the security deposit the landlord will send you an itemized bill stating what you owe.
+Don't avoid paying this bill.
 If you choose not to pay the bill, it will be sent to collections.
-This will lower your credit score and make it more difficult to rent another unit, obtain a loan, and can possibly hurt a job search.
-Don’t go down that path.
+This will lower your credit score and make it more difficult to rent another unit, obtain a loan, such as a car loan, and can possibly hurt a job search.

-Cleaning up your apartment for your move-out inspection is not the most glamorous thing in the world.
-However, it's very important that you leave your old unit in the same condition as when you first rented it.
-It takes time, but is fairly simple when you have an itemized list.
-The last thing you want to do is risk your reputation and security deposit.
-It’s not worth it.
+For most people, cleaning up your apartment for your move-out inspection is not a fun part of the process, but it's very important that you leave your old unit in the same condition as when you first rented it.
+It does takes time and likely some money, but having a checklist in place helps make the process faster and easier.

 Avoiding an apartment move out cleaning puts your reputation and security deposit at risk.
 It's not worth it.